Daniel Mojsov

-Daniel Mojsov (Даниел Мојсов; born 25 December 1987) is a Macedonian professional footballer who plays as a centre back.
+Daniel Mojsov (Даниел Мојсов; born 25 December 1987) is a Macedonian professional footballer who plays as a centre back for Tikvesh.

 Club career

 After starting his career with FK Tikvesh, he played with FK Makedonija Gjorče Petrov and FK Vardar in Macedonian First League before moving to FK Vojvodina.

 Makedonija Gjorče Petrov

 It was in the 2006-07 season that he made his debut in the First Macedonian Football League with FK Makedonija Gjorče Petrov after signing from FK Tikvesh.
 He immediately made an impact in the squad and in the next season he became a key defensive player of the ambitious team.
 His 28 league appearances with 2 goals made his earn a call for the national team while he was still only 20 years old.
 His impressive displays in the league continued in the following season, 2008–09, the one in which FK Makedonija conquered its first and only championship.
 As key defensive player, Mojsov was one of the major contributors for that great season, and his club finished as the less beaten defence, conceding only 15 goals in 30 matches.